Brewster851/Backbone.BootstrapModal/README.md

 Setting modalOptions on the view will be directly passed through to Bootstrap.Modal(options)

-modalOptions has also been extended to allow events callbacks to be set and destory to be set

-destroy: true //default to remove the view from DOM and call .remove on the backbone view so when you hide the modal the view cleans up after it self

 You can also still send options when calling modal on the view

 view.modal({show:false});

 ##Bootstrap.modal() events

-events are able to be set from modalOptions
+Events are able to be set from modalOptions

 modalOptions{
   shown:function(){